Analyzing Fifth Third Bancorp's Unusual Options Activity | Benzinga

 Analyzing Fifth Third Bancorp's Unusual Options Activity

-On Monday, shares of Fifth Third Bancorp (NASDAQ:FITB) saw unusual options activity.
-After the option alert, the stock price moved down to $37.61.
+Fifth Third Bancorp (NASDAQ:FITB) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $38.54 following the option alert.

 - Option Type: SWEEP